stelligent/cloudformation_templates/labs/polly/README.md

 # Step 5 - Manual HTML Update

-One Time: update Html with audio tag that points to location in S3
+One Time: update Html with audio tag that points to location in S3.
+How to find the full URL for the mp3 file

 ```
 <audio controls>